Arab citizens of Israel: Balad

-In December 2002, Azmi Bishara and his party, Balad, which calls for Israel to become "a state of all its citizens," were banned by the Israeli Central Elections Committee, for refusing to recognize Israel as a "Jewish and democratic state" and making statements promoting armed struggle against it.
+In December 2002, Azmi Bishara and his party, Balad, which calls for Israel to become "a state of all its citizens", were banned by the Israeli Central Elections Committee, on the grounds of refusing to recognize Israel as a "Jewish and democratic state" and making statements promoting armed struggle against it.
 The Supreme Court overruled the decision in January 2003.
 Bishara served as a Knesset member from 1996 to 2007.
 He reportedly told an audience in Lebanon in December 2005 that Arab citizens "... are like all Arabs, only with Israeli citizenship forced upon them ...
 Return Palestine to us and take your democracy with you.
 We Arabs are not interested in it".
 Bishara resigned his Knesset office and left the country in 2007 amidst news that criminal charges were being laid against him.
 He has been charged with espionage and money laundering, stemming from allegations that he gave Hizbullah information on strategic targets that should be attacked with rockets during the 2006 Lebanon War, in exchange for large amounts of money.